-Describe the targets used by the On organisation to manage climate- related risks and opportunities and performance against targets.
-Omitted The Group has not yet identified the targets that will be used to manage climate-related risks and opportunities and performance against targets.
-Work is ongoing in FY22/23 to develop a set of targets from which performance can be measured and monitored.
+organisation to manage climate- risks and opportunities and performance against targets. related risks and opportunities and Work is ongoing in FY22/23 to develop a set of targets from which performance can be performance against targets measured and monitored.
 An update on this work will be published in the FY22/23 Annual Report.
 In its EPSG framework, the Group has committed to aligning its climate-related targets to certain references in the United Nations Sustainable Development Goals ("SDGs").
 The references that are relevant to climate-related risks and opportunities are: SDG 8.4 Improve Resource Efficiency in Consumption and Production.
-The Group is developing targets to improve the energy-efficiency of its offices SDG 13.3 Improve education, awareness-raising and human and institutional capacity on climate change mitigation, adaptation, impact reduction and early warning.
+The Group is developing targets to improve the energy-efficiency of its offices.
+SDG 13.3 Improve education, awareness-raising and human and institutional capacity on alimate abanda mitigation, adaptation impact radication and early warning climate change mitigation, adaptation, impact reduction and early warning.
 The Group is developing targets to raise awareness of climate change and mitigations in our industry amongst both our team and our clients.